 About Animal Services

-Animal Services collects lost and straying animals, provides a central location for owners find their lost pet, adopt a new pet and a place where a pet can find a new home.
+Animal Services collect lost and straying animals, provide a central location for owners to find their lost pet, adopt a new pet and a place where a pet can find a new home.
 The Animal Shelter is also a place for volunteers, field trips for schools and works alongside many vocational services and animal rescues.

 What We Do